 He encourages individuals with symptoms of SAD to speak with their mental health or primary care provider or find a clinician and have an evaluation, which can be conducted virtually.

-“Any licensed mental health clinician can assess you,” Duckworth says.
-Health plans including Blue Cross are currently covering the cost of mental health virtual visits conducted by phone or video with no member cost-share, and folks who have trouble finding a practitioner can call their health plan for help: “We’re here to help you find someone,” he says.
+“Any licensed mental health clinician can assess you,” Duckworth says, and folks who have trouble finding a practitioner can call their health plan for help.

 - Be mindful that your mood may change during the fall and winter and try to keep your social and physical activity levels as close to your summer pattern as you can.